gl-inet/docs3.x/docs/setup/slate/internet.md

 Connect the router to the modem or main router via Ethernet cable to access the Internet.

-Before plugging in the Ethernet cable, you can click `Use as LAN` to set the WAN port as a LAN port.
-That is useful when you are using the router as a [repeater](internet.md#2-repeater).
-As a result, you can have two LAN ports which can be used to connect two devices.
+Before plugging the Ethernet cable into the WAN port of the router, you can click `Use as LAN` to set the WAN port as a LAN port.
+That is useful when you are using the router as a [repeater](internet#2-repeater).
+As a result, you can have one more LAN port.

 ![cable](https://static.gl-inet.com/docs/en/3/setup/slate/internet/cable.jpg)